Everything You Need to Know About Mace Windu

 Introduced in the Star Wars prequels, Mace Windu left quite an impact for someone with so little screen-time.
-Wielding his unique violet blade, Windu displayed his battle prowess in both Episodes 2 and 3 before becoming the first victim of Darth Vader.
+Wielding his unique violet blade, Windu displayed his impressive battle prowess in both Episodes 2 and 3 before becoming the first victim of Darth Vader.

 Despite his death, fans want to know more about him.
 Why did he have a unique lightsaber color?
 Did he actually defeat Darth Sidious, or was the fight thrown?
 Is there a chance he'll appear in upcoming films?
-Did someone really name their baby "Mace"?
+Did someone in the galaxy really name their baby "Mace"?
 Read on to learn all about Mace Windu!

 Windu later decapitated Jango Fett at the Battle of Geonosis, igniting a hatred of Jedi in Boba Fett that would last for a lifetime.
 Windu fought many battles throughout the Clone Wars, and eventually learned of Palpatine's true identity as Darth Sidious.
 Windu impressively bested Sidious in a duel, but was betrayed by Anakin and blasted off a skyscraper to his supposed death.

 Few fans know that Mace Windu starts a chain of apprenticing that extends all the way to protagonist Ezra in the show Star Wars Rebels.
 Windu trained Depa Billaba, who instructed Kanan Jarrus, who teaches Ezra.

 So, why is Windu's lightsaber purple?
 In-universe, he's not the only Jedi to have one (though they're rare); he obtained his saber's crystal by successfully passing a painful test as a young Padawan.